willy-wagtail/raspberrypi-pihole/README.md

 After reboot, check that log2ram is mounted on ``/var/log`` by runninng ``df -h``.

 Also verify that log2ram is mounted to ``/var/log`` by running ``mount``.

+### Uninstall

+To uninstall, run ``sudo apt remove log2ram --purge``.
+The purge option removes the config files as well.
+Using the verify steps above, check that log2ram has unmounted.

 <a name="tuyaconvert"></a>
 # Flashing IoT Devices with Tasmota Using Tuya-Convert